apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

 message ReSyncSchedulerCacheArgs {
    // a list of assumed allocations, this will be sync'd to scheduler cache. repeated AssumedAllocation assumedAllocations = 1;
+   // a list of allocations to forget repeated ForgotAllocation forgetAllocations = 2;
 }

 message AssumedAllocation {